 House of Vans London

-It’s hard to believe it’s been over two years since Loyle Carner (or Ben Coyle-Larner, to those who know him) released his debut, now Mercury-nominated album Yesterday’s Gone, and while we’ve been impatiently screaming for the next one for a little while now, last night the London-born rapper came through.
+It’s hard to believe it’s been over two years since Loyle Carner released his debut, now Mercury-nominated album Yesterday’s Gone, and while we’ve been impatiently screaming for the next one for a little while now, last night the London-born rapper came through.

 Not Waving, But Drowning opens with a letter to his Mum: “Dear Jean, I hope this doesn’t come as a surprise; But I’ve fallen for a woman from the skies.
 And she be truer than the lies (Mercuries) truer than the prize.”
-As ever, the record’s anchored by Jean’s influence – you know this by now! – and why she still makes all the glitzy bits seem peripheral.
-With features from friends Tom Misch, Jordan Rakei, Rebel Kleff, Kiko Bun, Sampha and Jorja Smith, it soundtracks the intricacies of his life over the past few years – not the extravagance that inevitably unfolds with wild success, but all the real, relatable stuff the 24-year old has felt along the way.
+As ever the record’s anchored by Jean’s influence, and why she still makes all the glitzy bits seem peripheral.
+With features from friends Tom Misch, Jordan Rakei, Rebel Kleff, Kiko Bun, Sampha and Jorja Smith, it soundtracks the intricacies of his life over the past few years – not his tracking success, but all the real, relatable stuff the 24-year old has felt along the way.